lucaspetry/ns-open-data/README.md

 * Mateus Malvessi Pereira

-### Background
+### Motivation
 There are no precedents for so much data available in our history: it is the big data era.
-However, it is still challenging to obtain meaningful knowledge from all this data, and make decisions based on that.
+However, it is still challenging to obtain meaningful knowledge from all this data and make decisions based on that.
 To take the open data to the next level, we propose an Index Dashboard to be used by government agents, data analysts, or any citizens.
 It is planned to be an extension for the current Nova Scotia Government’s Open Data Portal.
 By combining different variables from different datasets, besides being a collaborative tool for exploring the available data, our tool supports the decision making process of public strategies and organizational goals.
 We take advantage of visual analytics tools for visualizing the geographic distribution of different indexes and their evolution over time.
 Indexes support measuring efficiencies/inefficiencies, and show trends for any category, or domain, such as crime, education, and healthcare.

 ### Technologies